 Lauric Acid & Myristic Acid

-Olive oil has 14% lauric acid and 14% myristic acid.
-These two acids have good cleansing properties and create a bubbly lather.
+Lauric acid and myristic acid have good cleansing properties and create a bubbly lather.
 They give soap the oil stripping power, and in high percentages can really dry out your skin.
-SInce olive oil has a lower percentage of these oils, it’s gentler on the skin.
+Both olive oil and olive oil pomace have 14% lauric acid, and because of the lower percentage it’s gentler on the skin.

 Next, olive oil contains minimal to no palmitic acid and 3% stearic acid.
 These two fatty acids create soap that is harder and lasts much longer.
 That’s why palm oil and stearic acid are popular additives to soap recipes.
 Tallow and lard have much higher percentages of these fatty acids, too.
-Look at the chart above and see how much lard has!
+Look at the chart below to see how much lard has!

 Oleic Acid and Ricinoleic Acid